qwindelzorf/game-and-watch-retro-go-sd/README.md

 GOZSXX, Invincibility
 # TVVOAE, Circus music
 ```
-When you re-flash, you can enable / disable each of your codes in the game selection screen or during game.
+You can enable / disable each of your codes in the game selection screen or during game.

 ### Cheat codes on PCE System

 Now you can define rom patch for PCE Roms.
 You can found patch info from [Here](https://krikzz.com/forum/index.php?topic=1004.0).
-To add PCE rom patcher, create a file ending in .pceplus in the same directory as your rom with the same name as your rom.
+To add PCE rom patcher, create a file ending in .pceplus in the /cheats/pce/ directory with the same name as your rom.
 For instance, for
-"roms/pce/1943 Kai (J).pce" make a file called "roms/pce/1943 Kai (J).pceplus".
+"/roms/pce/1943 Kai (J).pce" make a file called "/cheats/pce/1943 Kai (J).pceplus".
 A collection of codes file can be found [here](https://github.com/olderzeus/game-genie-codes-nes/tree/master/pceplus).

 Each line of pceplus is defined as: